 – develop a shared vision for the future of machine learning in healthcare.

 – discussion between van der Schaar Lab researchers

 Our first session was on September 29 at 16:00 BST, and ran for roughly 1 hour.

 Ahead of this session, Mihaela published a piece of content on machine learning and the future of healthcare, entitled Revolutionizing healthcare: an invitation to clinical professionals everywhere.

-Our first session will be on November 11 at 16:00 GMT, and will run for roughly 1 hour.
+Our second session was on November 11 at 16:00 BST, and ran for just over 1 hour.

 If you’d like to join us then (or for future sessions), please sign up using the form below, and check this page regularly.

 Cambridge, United Kingdom Thu, 28 Jan 2021 at 16:00 GMT